RCO Covid-19 Pandemic Response

 - A 6-foot minimum distance shall be maintained between all individuals while onsite.

 - A maximum of 10 individuals in each individual area within the facility will be maintained.
-To minimize cross-contamination between areas, individuals will be assigned to a specific area for the day and should remain in that area, with the exception of using the restroom.
+To minimize cross-contamination between areas, individuals will be assigned to a specific area for the day and should remain in that area, with the exceptions of using the restroom and/or their “safe spot”.
 Individuals will not be allowed to walk throughout the building, including those who work in offices.

 Work Location Procedures & Precautions